Largest Deserts in the World Ranked by Size

 Is Antarctica the Largest Desert in the World?

-Yes, Antarctica is the largest desert in the world.
-This might sound surprising because it is covered in ice, not sand.
-But a desert is defined by how little rain it gets, not by temperature.
+Yes, the largest desert in the world is Antarctica.
+This may seem surprising because it is covered in ice but a desert is defined by precipitation, not temperature.

 Interesting Facts About the World’s Largest Deserts